Pilot Ladder Safety

 The main objective of the SOLAS Convention is to specify minimum standards for the construction, equipment and operation of ships, compatible with their safety.
 Flag States are responsible for ensuring that ships under their flag comply with its requirements, and a number of certificates are prescribed in the Convention as proof that this has been done.
 Control provisions also allow Contracting Governments to inspect ships of other Contracting States if there are clear grounds for believing that the ship and its equipment do not substantially comply with the requirements of the Convention – this procedure is known as port State control.
 The current SOLAS Convention includes Articles setting out general obligations, amendment procedure and so on, followed by an Annex divided into 14 Chapters.
 (Source: IMO.org)

-These are guidelines covering the technical detail of pilot transfer arrangements which were adopted in November 2011 and replace IMO Resolution A.889(21).
+These are recommendations covering the technical detail of pilot transfer arrangements which were adopted in November 2011 and replace IMO Resolution A.889(21).

 ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
 The work of preparing International Standards is normally carried out through ISO technical committees.
 Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
 International organizations, governmental and non-governmental, in liaison with ISO, also take part in the work.
 ISO collaborates closely with the International Electrotechnical Commission (IEC) on all matters of electrotechnical standardization.